Coronavirus and tuition fees

 The tuition fee is paid in one instalment for each academic year.
 After payment, you will receive an automatic receipt as soon as the payment has cleared (usually within a week).

-For a newly admitted Master's degree student the invoice is sent after the student has accepted his/her place for study.
-For newly admitted Bachelor’s degree students the invoice is sent after the student has been accepted onto his/her programme.
+For a newly admitted degree student the invoice is sent after the student has accepted his/her place for study.

-The invoice is sent by email and payment is due 30 days after the issue-date of the invoice.
+The invoice is sent by email and the due date will be stated in the invoice.
 Payment is done by bank transfer, and the currency used is the euro (EUR).
 Please note that banks may charge additional fees for money-transfers and that any such charges cannot be deducted from the amount of the tuition fee.
 For more information about the bank-specific fees and charges, please contact your bank.

 Detailed instructions for the payment, such as the university bank details, invoice number etc. will be in the invoice.
 It is important to follow the instructions carefully to avoid any unnecessary delays.
 Please make sure that you include the reference number from the invoice correctly, as it will enable the university to connect the payment with your details and allows you to enroll as soon as the payment has been confirmed by the university.